How Wells Fargo is becoming quantum-ready

 You may be surprised to learn where the ideas for practical applications that tap into breakthrough quantum computing technology are being explored.
 This work is happening at a bank.

-Developers at Wells Fargo have published 10 research papers — and counting — outlining algorithms and other software solutions to be used on quantum computers in the future.
+Developers across Wells Fargo’s technology teams have published 10 research papers — and counting — outlining algorithms and other software solutions to be used on quantum computers in the future.
 But these aren’t just ideas.
 They’re viable applications tested on real quantum computers, and it’s how Wells Fargo is preparing for when quantum technology advances far enough that it begins revolutionizing industry after industry, banking included.

 “These papers reflect theoretical solutions, but we have implementation plans, too,” said Constantin Gonciulea, a technology fellow at Wells Fargo working on emerging technologies like quantum computing and blockchain.
 “When we release a paper, it’s implemented.
 It’s a solution that works at the small scale.”